quire-io/scroll-to-index/README.md

 ## Usage

-This is a widget level library, means you can use this mechanism inside any Flutter widget.
+This is a widget level library, means you can use this mechanism inside any Flutter scrollable widget.

-for example of Flutter ListView
+Example for Flutter ListView

 ``` dart
 ListView(